Fab-H2O/yt-archive/README.md

 # yt-archive

-A modernized YouTube livestream archiving tool written in python that fixes the original [`ytarchive`](https://github.com/Kethsar/ytarchive) by replacing its frozen binary engine with the actively maintained [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) pipeline, enabling archival of current YouTube live streams that would otherwise fail due to YouTube's evolving anti-bot challenges.
+A modernized YouTube livestream archiving tool written in python that fixes the original [`ytarchive`](https://github.com/Kethsar/ytarchive)
 ## Problem Solved

 The original `ytarchive.exe` (v0.5.0, built January 2025) communicates directly with YouTube's innertube API to download DASH fragments.
 However, it was built before YouTube's current security requirements and **cannot solve the `nsig` challenge**.
 As a result, it no longer archives properly -- even with a manually supplied `poToken`, streams typically fail with HTTP 403 errors or unreachable URLs.